PixarAnimationStudios/ruby-jss/README.md

 Other useful classes:

+* {JSS::APIConnect} - An object representing the connection to the REST API
+* {JSS::DBConnection} - An object representing the connection to MySQL database, if used
-* {JSS::Server} - An encapsulation of some info about the server, such as the JSS version and license.
+* {JSS::Server} - An encapsulation of some info about the JamfPro server, such as the version and license.
 An instance is available as an attribute of the {JSS::APIConnection} singleton.
 * {JSS::Client} - An object representing the local machine as a Casper-managed client, and JAMF-related info and methods

 ## CONFIGURATION